mac-comp128-fa25/final-project-huthaifa_shahd_prisoner-s_dilemma/README.md

 This opens the main menu where you can choose gameplay modes.

-🎮 Gameplay Modes
+-Gameplay Modes
-1️⃣ Human vs Bot
+-Human vs Bot

 Choose your move (Cooperate or Defect)